 You can also set whether and/or how the AOP30 and drive unit are to be synchronized.
-Synchronizing the AOP with the drive enables fault codes and alarms to be date-stamped and time-stamped (in the default setting, time-stamping occurs in accordance with the CU runtime).
+Synchronizing the AOP \rightarrow Drive enables fault and alarm messages to be stamped with date and time. (in the default setting, the time stamp is with the CU runtime).

-- None (factory setting) The AOP30 and drive unit times are not synchronized. - AOP → Drive - Activating this option synchronizes the AOP and drive unit immediately, whereby the current AOP time is transferred to the drive unit. - The current AOP30 time is transferred to the drive unit every time the AOP30 is started. - At 02:00 (AOP time) every day, the current AOP30 time is transferred to the drive unit. - Drive → AOP - If a time-of-day master is connected to the drive, then activating this option enables the AOP and drive unit to be synchronized immediately, whereby the current drive unit time is transferred to the AOP30. - The current drive unit time is transferred to the AOP30 every time the AOP30 is restarted. - At 02:00 (AOP time) every day, the current drive unit time is transferred to the AOP30.
+- None (factory setting) The AOP30 and drive unit times are not synchronized. - AOP → drive - If you activate this option, the AOP and drive unit are synchronized immediately, whereby the current AOP time is transferred to the drive unit. - The current AOP30 time is transferred to the drive unit every time the AOP30 is started. - At 02:00 (AOP time) every day, the current AOP30 time is transferred to the drive unit. - The drive unit has the internal time again after it restarts (POWER ON). - Drive → AOP - If a time-of-day master is connected to the drive, then activating this option enables the AOP and drive unit to be synchronized immediately, whereby the current drive unit time is transferred to the AOP30. - The current drive unit time is transferred to the AOP30 every time the AOP30 is restarted. - At 02:00 (AOP time) every day, the current drive unit time is transferred to the AOP30.